garrandall/popular-music-data/tracks/real-love-skyy.md

 I know it's not the first time
 That you ever felt this way before
-Ooh, but those memories are still lasting
+Oh, but those memories are still lasting
 Of the pain you got for your trusting
 So when love calls you walk out the door oh
 But this time, boy